-(c) There exists the possibility of multiple equilibrium values of $\beta$ .
+(c) The possibility of multiple equilibrium values of $\beta$ cannot be excluded.
 This result is due to that following a money supply shock, the profit loss for an individual firm to keep its price unchanged decreases as $\beta$ increases.
 In other words, the higher the fraction of the firms that keep their price unchanged following a money supply shock, the less incentive for an individual firm to change its own price.
 This is exactly the concept of strategic complementarity (Cooper and John, 1988).
 In a word, due to strategic complementarity, the possibility of multiple equilibrium values of $\beta$ cannot be excluded, further suggesting the possibility of coordination failures among the firms.
 Therefore, models with price stickiness (Mankiw, 1985; Akerlof and Yellen, 1985) and models with coordination failures (Diamond, 1982) are not completely competing paradigms to explain economic fluctuations but can be compatible with each other.

-Given the central and foundational role played by aggregate price stickiness in the Keynesian theory of economic fluctuations, the following questions naturally arise: Can fiscal policy affect aggregate price stickiness?
-To what degree?
-This paper aims to answer these questions by studying the impact of profit taxation on aggregate price stickiness in New Keynesian economics.
-To do so, we introduce profit taxation into An (2009).
-We show that the impact of profit taxation on aggregate price stickiness is theoretically ambiguous.
+Given the central and foundational role played by aggregate price stickiness in the Keynesian theory of economic fluctuations, An (2022) further studies the impact of fiscal policy (more specifically, profit taxation) on aggregate price stickiness in New Keynesian economics.
+To do so, he introduces profit taxation into An (2009).
+He shows that the impact of profit taxation on aggregate price stickiness is theoretically ambiguous, viz., the sign of $\frac{\partial \beta(\varepsilon, t)}{\partial t}$ is theoretically ambiguous, where t denotes the profit tax rate.
+His result has three key implications that are detailed as below: